Elisamariani12/TransHI/README.md

 ![TransHI's framework](https://github.com/Elisamariani12/TransHySeCo/blob/main/images/framework.jpg)

-Given a KG and its corresponding ontology, the pipeline devised by TransHI can be segmented into:
+Given a KG and its corresponding ontology, the pipeline devised by TransHySeCo can be segmented into three phases:
-- **Preprocessing phase:**
-    - **Inconsistencies Correction:** To identify and remove inconsistencies in the KG.
-    - **Axioms Entailment:** New axioms are entailed from the ones contained in the ontology.
-    - **Positive Triples Augmentation:** New positive triples are entailed from the KG and the ontology.

-- **Training phase:**
-    - The KG embeddings are learned using a novel training algorithm.
-The method to create negatives is different in the first iteration with respect to the following ones.

-- **Training Data Update phase:**
-    - **Inconsistent Triples Generation:** A set of inconsistent triples is generated using the KG and the ontology.
-    - **Triple Classification:** The embeddings learned in the previous training are used to classify the generated inconsistent triples as positives or negatives.

-The misclassified triples obtained with the classification are used as negative triples in a new training phase.
-The latter will be followed by yet another update phase, in an iterative manner.
-The process stops when, in the "Training Data Update" phase, there are no new inconsistent triples that can be generated, or when no triple is misclassified.
+- **Pre-processing phase** aims to reduce the knowledge base inconsistency.
+More specifically, we define a linear algorithm to remove inconsistent triples wrt. to the ontology and the knowlege graph.
+We also enrich the training subgraph using ontological entailment.
+This augmentation allows to generate new positive triples exploiting domain knowledge.
+- **Training phase** aims to learn the KG embedding with positive training triples and negative training triples, minimizing a loss function L. The generation of negative triples is initially performed in a hybrid mode: starting from the positive ones, exploiting both the KG structure and the domain ontology.
+For the self-correct training, the positives samples are paired with the negative samples discovered in the Negative Triples Update phase.
+- **Negative Triples Update phase** prepares new negative triples to be used during the self-correct training by exploiting the embeddings created in the previous training and a triple classification task defined in TransHySeCo.

-### TransHI - Link prediction performance
+### TransHySeCo - Link prediction performances

-In the table below, the performance of TransHI is compared to that of TransOWL, as TransOWL was the primary algorithm targeted for improvement, and to TransE, a cornerstone among translational embedding algorithms.
+In the table below, the performance of TransHI is compared to that of TransE, TransOWL, TransR and TransROWL.
 Their quality was assessed in the link prediction task.

 ![TransHI's results](https://github.com/Elisamariani12/TransHI/blob/df79e995bef58a9771070160827bc8a1d8f4c743/images/summary_table.png)